pumlhorse/pumlhorse.github.io/reference/engine/v1/filters.md

 layout: reference
 ---
 # Filters

-Filters can handle the following events:
+Filters are external to individual PUML scripts and can handle the following events:

  - `onSessionStarting(): Promise<bool>`
    - Occurs after all files have been detected, but before any scripts have been loaded